Sondra Radvanovsky: Career

-She opened the Metropolitan Opera's 2017/18 season, as Norma in a new production.

-At the Liceu Opera, Barcelona, on 24 March 2018, after receiving a prolonged ovation for her performance of the aria La mamma morta in the opera Andrea Chénier, she and the conductor gave an encore, a practice which is now rare.
-On 4 July 2018, she repeated the aria D'amor sull'ali rosee during a performance of Il trovatore at the Opéra Bastille in Paris, the first woman - and only the third singer - to ever do so since the house's opening in 1989.
+At the Liceu Opera, Barcelona, she appeared in the opera Andrea Chénier on 24 March 2018; after a prolonged ovation for her aria La mamma morta, the conductor granted her an encore, a practice which is now rare.
+On 4 July 2018, she repeated the aria D'amor sull'ali rosee during a performance of Il trovatore at the Opéra Bastille in Paris, the first woman - and only the third singer - to sing an encore since the house's opening in 1989.
+For the 2022–2023 season at the Metropolitan Opera, Radvanovsky sang the title role in the company's first-ever new production of Cherubini's Médée, a role she repeated for the 2025 - 2026 season at Chicago's Lyric Opera.

-Radvanovsky opened the 2022/23 season at the Metropolitan Opera with a new production of Cherubini's Medea, the first performance of this opera in the company's history.
-The performances received rave reviews from all major critics.

-In concert, Radvanovsky has performed Beethoven's Ninth with James Levine and the Boston Symphony Orchestra, Rossini's Stabat Mater with the Orchestra of the Age of Enlightenment, and the Verdi Requiem with David Zinman and the Chicago Symphony Orchestra and the Vienna Symphony, and with Sir Gilbert Levine and the Pittsburgh Symphony Orchestra.

-Plácido Domingo has been a noted champion of her career.
+During the COVID-19 pandemic, Radvanovsky and fellow soprano Keri Alkema launched a podcast series entitled Screaming Divas with the first episode aired on 24 April 2020.

 Personal life

 Radvanovsky was introduced to Duncan Lear by tenor Michael Schade.
 They married in December 2001 and Lear assumed the role as her business manager.
 She lived in New York while her husband was in Toronto during the first year of marriage, after which they lived together in the suburbs of Greater Toronto, first in Oakville, and then in Caledon, Ontario.
 She acquired Canadian citizenship in February 2016.
-In 2022 Radvanovsky announced her divorce from Lear.
+In 2022, Radvanovsky and Lear divorced.